rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 # Explanation
 [explanation]: #explanation

-The following types of items, "expression-containing items", can contain expressions, including the definitions of other items:
+An "expression-containing item" is defined as any [expression] where an [item] may be defined, for example:
 - Functions
 - Closures
 - The values assigned to `static` items or non-anonymous `const` items.
 - The discriminant values assigned to `enum` variants

+As a special exception, anonymous `const` items are excluded from this definition for the purpose of this RFC (see [unresolved-questions]).

-Rust will emit a warn-by-default lint for all of the following cases:
+Rust will emit a warn-by-default lint when encountering an `impl` nested inside an expression-containing item (through any level of nesting), unless any of the following are true:
-- An item nested inside an expression-containing item (through any level of nesting) may not define an `impl Type` block unless the `Type` is also nested inside the same expression-containing item.
+- For `impl T` or `impl TraitPath for T`, the definition of type `T` is also nested inside the same expression-containing item.
+- For `impl T<X, Y, ..>` or `impl TraitPath for T<X, Y, ..>`, the definition of
+  at least one of `T`, `X`, `Y`, .. is also nested inside the same expression- containing item.
-- An item nested inside an expression-containing item (through any level of nesting) may not define an `impl Trait for Type` unless either the `Trait` or the `Type` is also nested inside the same expression-containing item.
+- For `impl Trait for TypePath` or `impl Trait<X, Y, ..> for TypePath`, the definition of `Trait` is also nested inside the same expression-containing item.
+- For `impl Trait<X, Y, ..> for TypePath`, the definition of at least one of `X`, `Y`, .. is also nested inside the same expression-containing item, *and* the full path `Trait<X, Y, ..>` may not be inferred from outside the expression-containing item, and further that such inferences on `Trait` would not be permitted even in the absense of all impls nested in expression- containing items.

+For the purposes of the above rules, fundamental types such as `&X` and `&mut X` are considered parameterized types (`T<X>`).

-- An item nested inside an expression-containing item (through any level of nesting) may not define an exported macro visible outside the expression-containing item (e.g. using `#[macro_export]`).
+Rust will emit a warn-by-default lint when encountering an exported macro (e.g. using `#[macro_export]`) nested inside an expression-containing item (through any level of nesting).

 In a future edition, we may consider making this lint deny-by-default, or eventually making it a hard error.
 We'll evaluate the impact on the ecosystem